-Annual precipitation in the Middle Atlas Mountains region is characterized by high variability (Sebbar A et al, 2020).
+Annual precipitation in the Middle Atlas Mountains region is characterized by high variability (Sebbar et al., 2020).
 The study of this climatic variability and trend are based on the history of rainfall.
+In Melloulou watershed, rainfall is highly variable in space and time (Obda Kh et al., 2009).
 The climatic conditions of the Melloulou watershed are characterized by rainfall concentrated on the spring season.
 Fluctuations in rainfall amounts are severe.
 Some years are very deficient in rainfall, while others are surplus.
+This fluctuation is linked to the elevation and exposure of the slopes (Taous et al., 2009).

 The use of certain indices has shown a trend of decreasing rainfall during the period 1970-2020.
-The impacts of this decrease in rainfall have been materialized by the decrease in the flow of water sources, as well as the flow of wadis, the cereal production recorded a drop during the last years.
-The regression of the forest surfaces that it is at the level of quantity and quality.
+The impacts of this decrease in rainfall have been materialized by the decrease in the flow of water sources, as well as the flow of wadis.
+Additionally, the cereal production recorded a drop during the last years and the regression of the forest surfaces is at the level of quantity and quality.
 This downward trend in rainfall can be linked to the decrease in the frequency of disturbances in the north and west.

-The frequency analysis of rainfall and the standardized rainfall index (IPS) and the rainfall deficit index (IDP) revealed that the Melloulou watershed has experienced rainfall deficits in different years in the three stations (GUERCIF, BELFARAH and BEKINE).
-Although the rainfall decline has intensified in different areas, namely the area of Tamgilt that has experienced a decline in the flow of water sources and at the level of grain production.
-It noted an increase in rainfall in other areas and even on different years.
+The frequency analysis of rainfall and the standardized rainfall index (SPI) and the rainfall deficit index (RDI) revealed that the Melloulou watershed has experienced rainfall deficits in different years in the three stations (Guercif, Belfarah, and Bekine).
+While the decline in rainfall has intensified in various regions, particularly in the Tamgilt area, leading to a reduction in water sources and grain production, an increase in rainfall has been observed in other areas, even in different years.